 the size of Earth's polar ice caps and analyze various phenomena visible

-any image of our Sun, the planets, or any other electronic image found
+image of our Sun, the planets, or any other electronic image found on the

 By completing this activity,